shaarkr/gen-pass/README.md

 ## Contributing

-Contribute by opening issues or submitting pull requests.
-Your input is valued!
+Contribute by opening issues, submitting pull requests, or providing feedback.
+Your input is highly appreciated!

 ## License